 - On the road.
 If you’re visiting family for Thanksgiving, offer to help cook the meal when you arrive to be sure plenty of gluten-free dishes are available.
 Ask your host in advance to help you identify a grocery store that offers gluten-free products.
 You can also bring prepared dishes so you know there will be a few safe foods.

 - Buffet know-how.
 When serving buffet style, place gluten-free dishes in a separate area and have one serving spoon for each dish to avoid cross-contamination.
+If you are on a gluten-free diet, it’s also a good idea to serve yourself first.

 - Dining out.
 Find a restaurant that accommodates gluten-free diners.
 Call ahead and speak with the chef, and explain your situation to your server when you arrive.
 It may be helpful to explain it as an allergy to wheat, rye, and barley so that they understand the importance of preparing the food properly.
 If the meal is buffet style, ask that your plate be served directly from the kitchen to avoid cross-contamination.